Rynhalt/AlphaAgents/README.md

     (cumulative_return.png, rolling_sharpe.png).
   - Front-end (FastAPI + Jinja) includes risk-profile selection, color-coded live debate stream, collapsible coordinator insights, reasoning trace viewer, and auto-refreshing plots.

+  ## Current Status & Limitations

+  - The agents currently reason over structured mock data and qualitative heuristics; they do **not** run quantitative valuation models or econometric screens yet, so the output is educational rather than trading-ready.
+  - Over the next few weeks I plan to study econometrics/financial time-series methods and fold formal factor models into each agent’s toolset (e.g., DCF variants, cross-sectional regressions, event studies).
+  - I am also exploring reinforcement learning hooks—so future iterations can simulate debate policies or portfolio adjustments that learn from reward signals rather than fixed heuristics.

   ---